Proxmox¶

 The node is now separated from the cluster.
 You can deleted it from any remaining node of the cluster

-If the command fails due to a loss of quorum in the remaining node, set the expected
+If the command fails due to a loss of quorum in the remaining node, set the expected votes to 1 as a workaround

-And then repeat the pvecm delnode
+And then repeat the pvecm delnode command.

 Now switch back to the separated node and delete all the remaining cluster files on it.
 This ensures that the node can be added to another cluster again without problems.

 As the configuration files from the other nodes are still in the cluster file system, you may want to clean those up too.
-After making absolutely sure that you have the correct node name, you can simply remove the entire directory recursively from /etc/pve/nodes/NODENAME
+After making absolutely sure that you have the correct node name, you can simply remove the entire directory recursively from /etc/pve/nodes/NODENAME.

 Warning

 The nodeβs SSH keys will remain in the authorized_key file.
 This means that the nodes can still connect to each other with public key authentication.
-You should fix this by removing the respective keys from the /etc/pve/priv/authorized_keys
+You should fix this by removing the respective keys from the /etc/pve/priv/authorized_keys file.

 Static IP¶